MichaelTMiyoshi/MichaelTMiyoshi/README.md

 I need to give some thoughts on AI.

 Students can certainly use AI to learn.
 But most have not been doing that.
 Most have been using AI to write code for them.
-Which is why I require my students to explain their code.
+Which is why I require my students to explain their code (or they cannot get full credit).
 They cannot blithely go their way using AI to do their work for them.
 At least not if they are going to be the ones who are actually writing AI code.
 Which is also amazing.
 I have had several students in the past few years write code that uses AI!
 A racing game that actually beat users it was racing against was one of the greatest programs that I have seen recently.
 I have also had several students work on what has become the AI entry level coding project, numeral recognition.
 So I have no beef with AI.
-I just want students to understand that using Copilot and ChatGPT to write their code for them is not helping them learn to write code.
-Let alone good compute code.
+I just want students to understand that using Copilot and ChatGPT (or whatever else they are using) to write their code for them is not helping them learn to write code.
+Let alone good computer code.

 So use AI to help you learn.
 Just do not use it to shortcut your learning process.
-Or to just get a grade in a programming class.
+Or to try to get a good grade in a programming class.

 ### Leadership